ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

   * ``y_axis_maximum``: Maximum y-axis value.
   * ``num_builds``: Number of builds back to show on this plot.
     An empty string or not defined mean all builds.
-    Must not be "0", the default is 10.
+    Must not be "0", the default value is an empty string.
   * ``data_series``: a list of data series definitions comprised of:

     * ``data_file``: a path pattern relative to the workspace root to a file